andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 One way to do this was to find things which where similar and to treat them in the same way.
 From some angles, there had been a lot to suggest that fundamentally, cases were a candidate for this.
 The problem was, the simlarities were less than anticipated, and the differences were critical - mainly in the regards to who owned the cases and how they were handled as they made their way through the system.

+Matthias Verraes: “Don’t Repeat Yourself” was never about code.
+It’s about knowledge.
+It’s about cohesion.
+If two pieces of code represent the exact same knowledge, they will always change together.
+Having to change them both is risky: you might forget one of them.
+On the other hand, if two identical pieces of code represent different knowledge, they will change independently.
+De-duplicating them introduces risk, because changing the knowledge for one object, might accidentally change it for the other object.

 Further investigation revealed that this had come into being via a noble desire to reduce data duplication and copying, and to therefore hold central case records.
 In itself, no bad thing.

 The issue was, this had accidentally pushed a data-centric view, at the expense of a process / behavioural one.